 Automotive Industry Trend and Outlook

-Looking at specific models, reported in the dedicated article, the Kia Sorento was still the best seller with a 5.8% increase in year-on-year sales.
-The Hyundai Avante boomed into 2nd with a 39.5% gain and climbing 7 spots.
+Looking at specific models, reported in the dedicated article, the Kia Sorento was still the best seller with a a 1% gain in year-on-year sales.
+The Hyundai Grandeur ranked 2nd (-5.1%) while the Hyundai Sonata rose 7 spots in 3rd.

 EV Market Trend and Outlook